The Southeastern AM Radio Club

 History of Founding

-The SAMRC was founded in the year 1999 in Tallassee, Alabama.
+The SAMRC was founded in the year 2000 in Tallassee, Alabama.
 The founding members of the organization were: Andy Howard, WA4KCY, Sam Timberlake, KF4TXQ, Ron Johnson, WB4GWA, Lou Duncan, K4MNY, and Steve Waters, AE4IN.
 The founders of the organization assigned roles to each of the founders as follows:

 Andy Howard, President, SK

-Sam Timberlake, Vice-President
+Sam Timberlake, Vice-President, SK

 Ron Johnson, Call Sign Trustee